-Figure 3.1: High-level backend architecture
+Figure 4.1: Backend architecture

-3.1 Database Design
+4.1 Database Design

 Since the chosen database system was DynamoDB, a No-SQL database, the question of how best to separate the data is more open-ended: unlike a relational database, there is no provably correct, optimised structure of separated tables upon which to base the database design.
 The decision was made that data would be separated into tables according to the type of data, how its used, and how its updated, thus allowing separation of concerns for functions which update the data and allowing different primary keys and indices to be used for different querying patterns.